ibm-apiconnect/cli/README.md

-variables is to sign in to the API Manager application of your provisioned [Bluemix API Connect service](https://new-console.ng.bluemix.net/catalog/services/api-connect) or your on premises cloud, select the Dashboard, and then click on the **link** icon of the catalog or app you want to publish your API or application to.
-This will provide you with the identifier of the catalog or app along with the appropriate config:set command.
+variables is to sign in to the API Manager application of your provisioned [Bluemix API Connect service](https://new-console.ng.bluemix.net/catalog/services/api-connect) or your on premises cloud, and click on the **link** icon of the catalog or app you want to publish your API or application to.
+The dialog that appears will provide you with the identifier of the catalog or app along with the appropriate config:set command.

-Although setting these configuration variables is not absolutely required, they simplify login, publishing, and all the other command actions that interact with API Connect clouds by providing default values for the --server, --organization, --catalog, and --app options.
+Although setting these configuration variables is not absolutely required, they simplify all the command actions that interact with API Connect clouds by providing default values for the --server, --organization, --catalog, and --app options.

-Below is an example of using `apic publish` without the catalog configuration followed by an example of `apic publish` where the catalog configuration variable is set:
+Below is an example of using `apic publish` with and without the catalog configuration variable begin set:

 ```
+# Without
 apic publish climb-on.yaml --server mgmnthost.com --organization climbon --catalog sb

+# With
 apic config:set catalog=apic-catalog://mgmnthost.com/orgs/climbon/catalogs/sb
 apic publish climb-on.yaml
 ```